How to build a world that works better for citizens and government.

 Governments are also facing challenges in meeting their infrastructure obligations.
 Infrastructure projects are significant in size, scope, complexity, and in financing arrangements.
 They also bring increased public scrutiny and more demand for stakeholder engagement.

+EY's dedicated public-private partnership (P3) advisory team is at the forefront of recent developments, giving us insight into these lessons.
 We provide support from the earliest stages of analysis, from project evaluation to procurement, financial close, construction and operations.
-We can assist our clients in devising and comparing financial plans and delivery approaches for projects that involve public, federal or private financing, project revenues and/or grants — and provide support to our clients in their implementation of those plans.
+We can assist our clients in devising and comparing financial plans and delivery approaches for projects that involve public, federal or private financing, project revenues and/or grants - and provide support to our clients in their implementation of those plans.
+We also have first-hand experience in generating efficiencies through standardized principles, processes and documents, as well as deep and broad experience in assessing value-for-money before, during and after the project.

 - Job creation and entrepreneurship